ctz/pow/doc/intro.md

 2<sup>22</sup> PBKDF2 iterations are used when saving for storage in the cloud.
 2<sup>18</sup> PBKDF2 iterations are used when saving locally.

+### Database structure and operations
+#### Encryption
+We encrypt JSON values with the following operations:

+1. unicode-codepoints <- `JSON-encode`(value)
+2. json-bytes <- `UTF8-encode`(unicode-codepoints)
+3. bytes <- `pad`(json-bytes)
+4. ciphertext <- `encrypt`(bytes)

+#### Ciphertexts
+Ciphertexts are stored as JSON objects with precisely the following keys:

+- `cipher` (str): base64-encoded ciphertext.
+- `nonce` (str): base64-encoded nonce.
+- `tag` (str): base64-encoded HMAC tag.

+#### Sites
+JSON objects with the following mandatory elements:

+- `ciphers` is a map from names to `ciphertext` encodings.
+Names are (for example) 'password', 'secret question answer'; at the choice of the user.
+These ciphertexts result from encrypting the JSON strings of the secret in question.
+- `name` is a user-chosen string naming the site in question (like 'Google').
+- `created` is a UNIX timestamp (i.e. non-leap seconds since 1970, measured in UTC) encoded as an integer for when this entry was first created.
+- `updated` is another UNIX timestamp for when this entry was last updated.

+Additionally, and optionally, `url` and `comment` are strings describing the site.
+Any other items are allowed also.

+#### KDF inputs
+A JSON structure with plaintext inputs to the KDF in use.

+- `kdf` is the name of the KDF in use.  `"pbkdf2-hmac-sha256"` is the only supported value; this is an extension point for future KDFs.
+- `salt` is the base64-encoded random salt.
+- `iter` is the iteration counter for PBKDF2.

+#### Database
+At the outermost level, a database is a JSON object with:

+- `kdf`: a KDF inputs encoding.
+- `cipher`: an encryption of the plaintext database encoding.

+The database encoding is:

+- `version`: an integer which should increase each time an update is made.
+- `sites`: a mapping of site names to site encodings.

+Other items are allowed and also encrypted; they must be maintained across edits.